duluca/lemon-mart-server/README.md

 ### Manually Setup Environment Variables

-> Skip over this if you ran the automated command
+> Skip over this if you already ran the automated command

-- Define a `.env` file at the root of the project and set the MongoDB admin passowrd.
+- Define a `.env` file at the project's root and set the MongoDB admin password.
 Do NOT commit this file.

 ```Bash
 MONGODB_ADMIN_PASS=your_password_goes_here